What is syphilis?

 - Aboriginal and Torres Strait Islander people

-- babies of mothers who have not had adequate antenatal care, including syphilis testing during pregnancy
+- babies of mothers who have not had proper syphilis testing and treatment during pregnancy.

 How is it prevented?